bmcmahen/portfolio/content/blog/firebase-image-in-swiftui/index.md

 #### Loading the Image from Firebase

 Finally, let's create our `Loader` class which adheres to the `BindableObject` protocol.
+You'll need to import `Combine` and `FirebaseStorage` to make this happen.
+I've added this class to our existing file.

 ```swift
 import SwiftUI